 Prices range depending on finger size, style and whether the design is to be custom designed to fit an existing engagement ring.
 Materials and design combination is what will determine the pricing.
 For all clients that have purchased an engagement ring through us, we offer a 15% discount on wedding bands.

 We have a wide selection of finished bands available to view in our atlier.

 How far ahead should we book?

 We recommend 3-4 months prior to your wedding day.
-It usually takes around 4 weeks, but we will always try to accommodate if you have shorter deadline.
 We encourage you to book a complimentary design consultation with one of our jewellers to discuss all of your options.